darinz/Statistics/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Areas for Contribution
+- Additional statistical techniques and examples
+- More real-world datasets and case studies
+- Enhanced visualizations and reporting
+- Additional programming exercises
+- Documentation improvements

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 **Note**: This project is designed to support learning statistics with both R and Python.
-The repository is actively being developed with new modules being added regularly.
+The repository contains comprehensive materials for both languages, with language-specific tracks that provide deep coverage of statistical analysis techniques.
 Choose the track that best fits your needs, or explore both to understand the strengths of each language in statistical analysis.

+**Current Status**:
+- ✅ Introduction and Data Fundamentals modules complete
+- ✅ Language-specific tracks (R/ and Python/) complete with comprehensive content
+- ✅ Data summarization module complete with real-world examples
-**Current Status**: Introduction and Data Fundamentals modules are complete.
-Advanced statistical modeling modules are planned for future development.
+- 🔄 Advanced statistical modeling modules planned for future development

+**Recent Updates**:
+- Added comprehensive R and Python language-specific tracks
+- Enhanced data summarization with real-world examples
+- Added outlier detection and statistical testing
+- Included advanced visualizations and reporting techniques